Youth

 Program Overview

-The Meetinghouse Youth Leadership Initiative is a three-week-long immersive experience for middle schoolers from Danbury and Ridgefield who are passionate about making a difference in the world and having an impact on local and global issues.
-Drawing from the Social Change Model of Leadership Development, the program approaches leadership across three dimensions: individual, group, and societal.
-Using processes drawn from the MIT Presencing Institute and Appreciative Inquiry, the students will host a Community Summit or design a Social Action Project.
-Through this journey, students will learn to foster mutual understanding, respect, and civic engagement as they develop the skills and knowledge to enact social change on a community level.
+The Youth Leadership Initiative (YLI) is a 9-month immersive program for Middle Schoolers from Danbury and Ridgefield, taking place over the academic school year (September – May).
+This program is designed for students passionate about making a difference in both local and global communities.
+Drawing from the Social Change Model of Leadership Development, YLI initiative emphasizes leadership across three dimensions: individual, group, and societal.
+At the conclusion of the program, participants host a Community Summit or design and execute a Social Action Project where they get to demonstrate their leadership skills.
+Students develop skills in civic engagement and social change.

 Program Highlights